Home

 Online Course

-In this course, you will have access to an entire online workbook of the 12 steps that provide hours of self-reflection and educational materials to help you break free from your addiction.
+In this course, you will have access to an entire online workbook of the 12 steps, providing hours of self-reflection and educational materials to help you break free from your addiction.
 The course will pay dividends for weeks and years to come as you’re able to continually access and update the content.

 Success Stories